OFSI publishes FAQs providing short-form guidance and technical information on financial sanctions.

 This page contains the list of asset freeze targets, listed because of proliferation-related activity in Iran.
 It also contains information on regulations.

-Belarus is currently subject to UK financial sanctions.
-This document provides a current list of designated persons.
+Sudan is currently subject to UK financial sanctions.
+This document contains the current list of designated persons.

 Iraq is currently subject to UK financial sanctions.
 This document contains the current list of designated persons.